 Santa Monica had a vibrant theatrical life even in the days when it was a small town isolated from the rest of Los Angeles.
 There were opera houses, nickelodeons and, later, a selection of movie palaces to chose from.
 The Santa Monica Theatres page will give you the rundown on theatres including the Aero, the Criterion, the Elmiro, the Mayfair and many more.

 [more] L.A.
 Movie Palaces

-This site tries to fill in all the other areas of Los Angeles County.
-You'll find separate sections on theatres north of Downtown, San Fernando Valley Theatres, Long Beach, Pasadena, Glendale, theatres along the coast, and lots more.
-The home page has links to all these theatres organized by area.
+This section tries to fill in all the other areas of Los Angeles County.
+You'll find links to separate survey pages on theatres North of Downtown, San Fernando Valley Theatres, Long Beach, Pasadena, Glendale, Theatres Along the Coast, and lots more.
+The index page has links to all these theatres organized by area.